Brooks Type Results for Conflict-Free Colorings and {a, b}-factors in graphs: Introduction

 \section{Introduction}

-Given a vertex coloring of a hypergraph we call a vertex contained in an edge~$E$ \emph{uniquely colored in~$E$}, if its color is assigned to no other vertex in~$E$.
+Given a vertex coloring of a hypergraph, we call a vertex contained in an edge~$E$ \emph{uniquely colored in~$E$}, if its color is assigned to no other vertex in~$E$.
 If every edge of a hypergraph contains a uniquely colored vertex, then the coloring is called \emph{conflict-free}.
 The \emph{conflict-free chromatic number}~$\chicf= \chicf(\HH) $ of a hypergraph~$\HH$ is the minimum number of colors used in a conflict-free coloring of~$\HH$.

 Conflict-free colorings are closely related to proper colorings in which each hyperedge is not monochromatic, i.e., contains at least two vertices of distinct colors.
 The chromatic number~$\chi(\HH)$ of a hypergraph~$\HH$ is the smallest number of colors in a proper coloring of~$\HH$.
 The following Brooks' type theorem for hypergraphs proved by Kostochka, Stiebitz and Wirth~\cite{HypergraphBrook} generalizes Brooks' theorem for graphs.
 The maximum degree~$\Delta(\HH)$ of a hypergraph is the largest number of hyperedges containing a common vertex.
+A hypergraph is connected if for any two vertices $u, v$ there is a sequence of vertices starting with $u$ and ending with $v$ such that any two consecutive vertices in this sequence belong to a hyperedge.

 \begin{theorem}[\cite{HypergraphBrook}] Let~$\HH=(V, \EE) $ be a connected hypergraph with~$|E|\geq 2$ for each edge~$E$.
 If~$|\EE|> 1$ and~$\HH$ is neither an ordinary odd cycle nor an ordinary complete graph, then~$\chi(\HH)\leq \Delta(\HH)$.
 Otherwise~$\chicf(\HH)=\chi(\HH)=\Delta(\HH)+1$. \end{theorem}